 - Publishing the notice of your company’s formation in a legal journal

-- Notifying the Ministry of Labor about the start of operations
+- Notifying the Ministry of Labor (ONEMO) about the start of operations

-You need to follow the Democratic Republic of the Congo subsidiary laws related to your entity.
+You need to follow the Republic of the Congo subsidiary laws related to your entity.
 LLCs have their own set of laws that you’ll need to follow to stay compliant.
-For example, you need one shareholder, a minimum of $1 paid-up capital, and at least one director who does not need to be a resident in the country.
+For example, you need two shareholders, a minimum of 1 million CFA francs paid-up capital (approximately $1,850), and at least one director who does not need to be a resident in the country.

-Benefits of Choosing Democratic Republic of the Congo Subsidiary Outsourcing Services
+Benefits of Choosing Republic of the Congo Subsidiary Outsourcing Services

 Everything You Need for a Successful Expansion

 Companies that still decide to expand on their own will need time, money, and a global compliance expert to succeed.
 If you currently don’t employ an expert in Republic of the Congo subsidiary laws, we recommend finding a lawyer, accountant, or consultant who can help you stay compliant.

 Globalization Partners is the knowledgeable team you want on your side during an expansion.
 Contact us today to learn more about Republic of the Congo subsidiary outsourcing.